accelian/ads/README.md

 The GSA Agile Delivery Services prototype can be accessed at: http://52.26.206.42/ads/

+Accelian, LLC is pleased to present the prototype for the GSA Agile Delivery Services request for proposal.
+We are selecting to participate in Pool 2 - Development.
+Thank you for your consideration.

 Agile Development Methodology – Iterative Approach:
 Using an  agile development approach, Accelian developed developed several iterations of code before developing a minimum viable product (MVP).
 The MVP has now been released as a prototype for the GSA Agile Delivery Services